yrgoldteeth/bootstrap-will_paginate/README.markdown

+# I haven't used this gem in years and I don't have the time to keep it updated.
+Happy to give it to someone actively using it.

 ## [Will Paginate][wp] link renderer styles for [Twitter Bootstrap 3/4][bs]

 Rails Engine that extends [will_paginate][wp] stylings to match the pagination styling conventions